 There were two options.
 Should the three of us play it safe and leave it all as a research project and wait for someone else to make the audio interface of our dreams?
 Or should we go big with our own hardware and software product?

 You can guess what we ultimately chose.
 To be honest, it was not even a question for me.
 We knew that current solutions were not solving the problems, and we knew we had a new take on the problem and believed in our solution.
 Soon enough, we had investors.

 And in January, we were invited to speak on stage at CES 2020 with Voice Live from CES.
 CES 2020 was a great opportunity for us, not just to talk about Sentien Audio, but also to meet up with other startup founders and catch up on the latest innovations in the space.

 You’ve gotten an up-close look behind the curtain.
-You saw the entire process that turned a research project into a company launching its first product this year, including the major design decisions that we made to build the best possible experience.
+You saw the entire process that turned a research project into a company launching its first product, including the major design decisions that we made to build the best possible experience.

 A lot of thought, work, late nights, and sweat went into Sentien Audio.
 We hope you’re as excited about it as we are!

 Part V?
 We’ll see you again in Part V when we announce that Sentien Audio has officially shipped.
 Until then, thanks for reading.